ne1s0n/legpipe2/README.md

 - implement test for required software (maybe module based? like what is done for `interpolate()` and `validate()` functions)
-- test align, SNP calling  modules
+- test align module
-- parallelize SNP calling module
+- parallelize SNP calling module (HaplotypeCaller step), since '--native-pair-hmm-threads' option only accounts for a very, very minor part of the computation
 - implement post calling filtering:
 	- select only biallelic SNPs and filter on allele frequency (MAF)
 	- [optional?]
 Remove adjacent SNPs